Who We Are

 Keelah Helwig

-Keelah Helwig (she/her/hers) is currently an early childhood educator, and chair of the EC program at the Waldorf School of Garden City (WSGC).
-There she has served as Chair of the College of Teachers and is a founding and continuing member of the WSGC's Diversity, Equity and Inclusion (DEI) Committee.
-Keelah is proud to be a founding member of the Sunbridge Institute Diversity Scholarship Fund Committee.
+Keelah Helwig (she/her) is currently an early childhood educator, and chair of the EC program at the Waldorf School of Garden City (WSGC).
+There she has served as Chair of the College of Teachers and is a founding and continuing member of the WSGC's Diversity, Equity, and Inclusion Committee.
+Keelah is proud to be a founding member of the Sunbridge Institute Diversity Scholarship Fund Committee and a co-founder of Alma Partners.

 Keelah’s journey with WSGC started when she was a kindergartener herself.
 Later attending Spelman College, she obtained her BA in Theatre.
 In 2009, Keelah Helwig received her Masters Degree in early childhood education at Sunbridge Institute.